0x9900/AutoFT8/README.md

 # Auto FT8

+This project is dead of FT8 Automation look at [FT8 Commander][1]

+---

 ## About
 AutoFT8 originated is an experimental project for ham radio operators who want to added autopilot to their FT8 experience.
 This program automatically controls WSJT-X to optimize contacts' chances during a contest or DX (make as many QSO as possible).
 After a receive sequence, the program calculates, using the distance, SNR[^1], and azimuth has the most chances of completing the QSO.